There’s no substitute for talent and the Rogue class in D&D 5e has plenty of it!

 - Charlatan: Gain proficiency in Deception and Sleight of Hand as well as with Forgery and Disguise Kits.

-Druids don’t particularly get a huge amount of value from most of the available feats.
-However, there are still some options that are worth considering.
+Rogues can get a solid amount of value from several of the available feats.
+However, there are still some options that are particularly worth considering!

 - Alert: For any Rogue, being able to go early in the combat round is a massive advantage.